- NEW Tiles Grid Options

 Tiles Grid Options

-The NEW options are available in the “extra options” section and allow you to set for each shortcode different height, gaps, padding, overlay padding for desktop vs. tablet vs. mobile.
+The NEW options are available in the “extra options” section and allow you to set for each shortcode different height, gaps, padding, and overlay padding for desktop vs. tablet vs. mobile.
 So, this allows you to configure more easily the aspect of each of the shortcode output directly from the UI.
 Use

 vh as units.
 Leave empty if you want to use the defaults.